theborakompanioni/azure-docs.de-de/articles/automation/automation-child-runbooks.md

 <properties
-   pageTitle="Untergeordnete Runbooks in Azure Automation | Microsoft Azure" description="Beschreibt die verschiedenen Methoden, die verwendet werden können, um ein Runbook in Azure Automation über ein anderes Runbook zu starten und Informationen zwischen über- und untergeordnetem Runbook freizugeben." services="automation" documentationCenter="" authors="mgoedtel"
+   pageTitle="Child runbooks in Azure Automation | Microsoft Azure" description="Describes the different methods for starting a runbook in Azure Automation from another runbook and sharing information between them." services="automation" documentationCenter="" authors="mgoedtel"